What are teachers talking about when they ask for scholarly articles?

 - Oxford Language Dictionaries provide translations to and from Italian, Spanish, French, Portuguese, German, Polish, Russian,Thai, Korean, Chinese, Japanese and Arabic.
 To translate from one foreign language to another, use the Language Web option.

 - POWERLibrary from AccessPA is a collection of databases availiable to library users statewide.
 Included are Contemporary Authors, E-books on EBSCOhost (the old NetLibrary collection), AP Images, Science Fulltext Select, GreenFILE, Consumer Health, OmniFile Select (100% full-text general magazine and journal database), and InfoTrac Newsstand (over 1,000 U.S. newspapers).
 From school, no login is required.
 From home, you must log in through your public library and authenticate with your public library barcode.
+See a librarian for additional information.

 - ProQuest Research Library provides coverage from more than 2,000 newspapers, magazines, scholarly and peer-reviewed journals, and reference works.
 Included is full-text coverage of The Philadelphia Inquirer, The New York Times, the Village Voice, and The Wall Street Journal, The Guardian and the Financial Times of London, China Daily, and the Jerusalem Post, among others.

 Science magazine is a peer-reviewed scholarly journal reporting original scientific research, global news in the sciences, and commentary.
 Included in the database is Science Express, which contains articles of note published online in advance of the print edition, as well as video and podcast material.
+Ask a librarian for the login information.

 - World History: Ancient and Medieval Eras from ABC-Clio includes topical overviews, biographies, primary and secondary sources (including illustrations and slideshows), timelines and chronologies, and thematic essays in World History in the ancient and medieval eras.